vigneshwaran09/Golang/README.md

 # Golang
-This Repo hold about Golang concepts
+This Repo holds all about Golang concepts.